lucaderi/sgr/2020/Maio/rrd/README.md

 DESCRIPTION:

-- It's a simple python script that returns the ticks values of the processors, the value of the total memory and the value of the available memory.
+- It's a simple python script that returns the ticks values of the processors, the value of the total memory, the value of the available memory and also checks the in_octets values obtained with snmp.
-Reports the data on two rdd databases which are then represented in graphs.
+Reports the data on three rdd databases which are then represented in graphs.

 USAGE: